Magnolia: Subdivision

 In 2012, the Magnolia Society published on its website a classification of the genus produced by Richard B. Figlar, based on a 2004 classification by Figlar and Hans Peter Nooteboom.
 Species of Magnolia were listed under three subgenera, 12 sections, and 13 subsections.
 Subsequent molecular phylogenetic studies have led to some revisions of this system; for example, the subgenus Magnolia was found not to be monophyletic.
 A revised classification in 2020, based on a phylogenetic analysis of complete chloroplast genomes, abandoned subgenera and subsections, dividing Magnolia into 15 sections.
 The relationships among these sections are shown in the following cladogram, as is the paraphyletic status of subgenus Magnolia.

 The table below compares the 2012 and 2020 classifications.
-(The exact circumscriptions of the corresponding taxa may not be the same.)
+(The circumscriptions of the corresponding taxa may not be the same.)

-Species

-The species lists below are divided according to the Magnolia Society's 2012 classification.

-Subgenus Magnolia

-Anthers open by splitting at the front facing the centre of the flower, deciduous or evergreen, flowers produced after the leaves.